 Speaking of setting personal boundaries, it’s really easy to over-commit during the holiday season.
 Guard your downtime.
 You need that to rest and recharge for the next day.
 You don’t have to do everything with everyone every year.
 Say yes to the things that mean the most to you.
 Don’t be afraid to say no to the rest.

 When I am stressed I tend to spend more time on social media.
 It does not help.
 It still draws me in like a siren song, but when I start asking “is this making me feel better?” the answer is always no. Social media is good for a lot of things, but don’t let it be your entire social life.
 You will feel much better with a better stress relief outlet.
 Do something to fill your cup instead.

 5. Focus on Making Connections

 People do not do well in isolation.
-That’s one of the reasons that 2020 has been so hard – isolating is hard on mental health.
+That’s one of the reasons that 2020 was so hard – isolating is hard on mental health.
 Make this year the year that you reach out -whatever that looks like for you.
 It may be volunteering, it may be doing charitable work, or just texting a friend and asking them to go have coffee.

 Anxiety During the Holidays

 If you have anxiety, the holidays can be a big trigger.
-It feels like there’s a lot of expectations, there are tons of things to do, people to see and that starts the cycle of “What if…” Try these tips to continue having a mindful holiday and calm your anxiety this holiday season.
+It feels like there are a lot of expectations, there are tons of things to do, people to see and that starts the cycle of “What if…” Try these tips to continue having a mindful holiday and calm your anxiety this holiday season.